MOSEK/mosek.rust/doc/source/consts.rst

 ``const MSK_RES_ERR_LICENSE_MOSEKLM_DAEMON              : i32 = 1017``
     The MOSEKLM license manager daemon is not up and running.
 ``const MSK_RES_ERR_LICENSE_NO_SERVER_LINE              : i32 = 1028``

-    There is no ``SERVER`` line in the license file.
-All non-zero license count features need at least one ``SERVER`` line.
+    No SERVER lines in license file.
 ``const MSK_RES_ERR_LICENSE_NO_SERVER_SUPPORT           : i32 = 1027``
     The license server does not support the requested feature.
-           Possible reasons for this error include:

-           * The feature has expired.
-           * The feature's start date is later than today's date.
-           * The version requested is higher than feature's the highest supported version.
-           * A corrupted license file.

-    Try restarting the license and inspect the license server debug file, usually called ``lmgrd.log``.

 ``const MSK_RES_ERR_LICENSE_SERVER                      : i32 = 1015``
     The license server is not responding.
 ``const MSK_RES_ERR_LICENSE_SERVER_VERSION              : i32 = 1026``